mercurialworld/DumbRequestManager/README.md

 | `queueCleared` | Clearing the queue                                               |
 | `queueOpen`    | Closing or opening the queue                                     |

-All `pressed` events follow the same data structure:
+All `pressed` events and `map` events follow the same data structure:
 ```json
 {
   "Timestamp": 1745374880148,